statamic/v2-docs/content/collections/docs/environments.md

 NAME=ron
 ```

-_Note: When interpolating, make sure to wrap your value in quotes._
+When interpolating, make sure to wrap your value in quotes.

+> Some of the `env:` code examples on this page use an invisible character to prevent it from actually rendering the environment variable.
+If you copy/paste directly from here, be sure to delete it - or just write it by hand!

 ### Option 2: Environment files {#option-environment-files}